Lambeau Field: Concerts

 Due to the small size of the surrounding population, not many concerts are held at Lambeau Field because the primary use of the stadium is football.
 The Lambeau Field lease between the city of Green Bay and the Packers allows for one non-football event a month between February and June, with the Packers having veto power.

 Other

 Bob Hope was the first major entertainment event at the venue, performing in front of 18,000 on May 31, 1976.

 Soccer

 Fireworks

 For many years, Lambeau hosted a popular annual Fourth of July fireworks display, sponsored by locally based retailer Shopko Stores, Inc.

 Seating capacity

-Lambeau Field is the third largest stadium in the NFL by seating capacity.
+Lambeau Field is the second largest stadium in the NFL by seating capacity.

-Sustainability plans
+Sustainability

-The Green Bay Packers have made efforts to make Lambeau Field more environmentally sustainable, in addition to the LED lighting upgrades.
-Extra recycling bins will be placed around the field and biodegradable food-ware will be used at restaurants and other establishments within Lambeau Field.
-There are also plans to power the field with wind energy and biogas.
-Similarly, more than 500 induction lighting fixtures have been installed within it, as well as 11 high-efficiency condensing boilers for space heating in the stadium, melting snow, and heating the field.
+The Green Bay Packers have made efforts to make Lambeau Field more environmentally sustainable, including the increased use of recycling bins, biodegradable food-ware, and LED lighting upgrades.
+More than 500 induction lighting fixtures have been installed, as well as 11 high-efficiency condensing boilers for space heating in the stadium, melting snow, and heating the field.
 Also, two high-efficiency electric chillers have been installed for the air-conditioned regions of Lambeau Field.